DHTMLX/docs-suite/docs/form/api/form_foreach_method.md

 title: forEach
 ---

-@short: iterates over all controls of a from
+@short: iterates over all controls of a form

 @signature: {'forEach(callback: FormDataCallback): void;'}